| Written by Mark Buzinkay

 Finally, ports should encourage the use of green logistics and transport solutions, such as the use of small boats and electric vehicles for port transport.
 This would significantly reduce the pollution associated with port operations.
 By incentivizing the use of these solutions, ports are able to reduce their environmental impacts and make their operations more sustainable.

 For William Chan, there is even more to that: "We can see sustainability as common goals in the industries also driven by many governments such as Hong Kong as International Maritime Center.
-For example, Hong Kong, with a goal committed to peak carbon emissions by 2020 and to reduce them by 26-36% from 2005 levels by 2030. "
+For example, Hong Kong has a goal committed to peak carbon emissions by 2020 and to reduce them by 26-36% from 2005 levels by 2030. "

 Besides economic and social solutions to the SDG roadmap, environmental aspects play a crucial role now.
-"I think the IMO 2030 will expect even more reduction of Carbon emission by 40% with 2008 levels.
-However, this requirement should expect significant change to vessel design and using of LNG or BioFuel / BioFuel", William Chan says, "the terminal also requires to provide bunkering or electric charging station, waste management, upgrade of port equipment, reduction of noise and light pollution, and optimizing their services to vessel and equipment moves etc.."
+"I think the IMO 2030 will expect an even greater reduction of Carbon emission by 40% with 2008 levels.
+However, this requirement should expect significant change to vessel design and use of LNG or BioFuel / BioFuel", William Chan says, "The terminal also requires to provide bunkering or electric charging station, waste management, upgrade of port equipment, reduction of noise and light pollution, and optimizing their services to vessel and equipment moves etc.."

 Developing a port with sustainability in mind is more than just a buzzword - it's about making a conscious effort to reduce the environmental impacts of operations, materials, and transportation and improving container terminal operations at the same time.
 By taking into account the environment’s specific needs and limitations, a port can grow and improve while integrating sustainable solutions.